1 in 3 women have experienced some form of physical violence by an intimate partner.

 “We are grateful for the work, influence and platform Global Rights for Women provides to both the movement and the community.”

 We provide a framework for systems change and legal reform to end gender-based violence that includes a survivor-centered coordinated community response, prioritizing equality and safety for women and girls, and accountability for abusers.

-Each project we do is customized to both the local communities and global context of violence against women and girls.
+Each project we do is customized to local communities within the global context of violence against women and girls.
 Our legal and policy reform work is grounded in survivor-centered research, data and tested strategies from around the world.

 Training and Education